October 25, 2021

 Watch these broadcasts here: Christ the King Adult Religious Education channel!

-Also, please visit FORMED!
+Please visit FORMED!
 This resource offers excellent content.
-You can find videos about Palm Sunday and Holy Week well worth watching.
 To sign up, click the FORMED icon below.

-Also, our Adult Religious Education program is posting online content and podcasts.
-Visit www.ckadultre.com or www.facebook.com/CKAdultRE for information and content.
+Visit www.ckadultre.com or www.facebook.com/CKAdultRE for information about upcoming Adult Religious Education classes.
 Contact Meggin Sanner at 541-571-8402 or firstname.lastname@example.org for more information.

 I believe that You